 If Product Development understand that a small, low-cost and relatively unprofitable product in the range is actually a crucial gateway product, then they will be able to push back against pressure to change or scrap it.

-At the end of a recent team training day that Bryony Thomas and I ran at Sonocent Ltd, MD Dave Tucker summed up the day saying, “Integrating this framework into the way we work as an organisation is going to be crucial.
-If at any time you are asked to do anything which you believe does not follow Watertight principles then you need to speak up - whether it comes from a peer, your manager or even if it comes from me.
-For example if you're asked to create a flyer aimed at driving Awareness and are given copy that is 2000 words long, I want you to challenge the instruction and say 'this doesn't fit within the Watertight Marketing model'."
+At the end of a team training day that I ran with Bryony Thomas (from Watertight Marketing) at Sonocent Ltd, MD Dave Tucker summed up the day saying, “Integrating this framework into the way we work as an organisation is going to be crucial.
+If at any time you are asked to do anything which you believe does not follow these principles then you need to speak up - whether it comes from a peer, your manager or even if it comes from me.
+For example if you're asked to create a flyer aimed at driving Awareness and are given copy that is 2000 words long, I want you to challenge the instruction and say 'this doesn't fit within our methodology'."

 By training everyone in the fundamentals of marketing and empowering his team to keep each other accountable, Dave ensured that marketing became everyone's responsibility.